Do Curve Treadmills Give You A Better Workout?

 So if it’s summer and the outdoors beckon, head outside to run.
 And if icy sidewalks and trails force you to take your running indoors during wintertime, then do so.
 But don’t give the curved treadmill a skip just because it’s hard work.
 In the end, it may be just what you need to amp up those indoor workouts for better-than-expected results.

 - Yes, you are working harder on a curved treadmill.
-Scientists proved it., Online publication, May 30, 2018 ,
+Scientists proved it., Online publication ,

-- The physiological and perceptual demands of running on a curved non-motorised treadmill: Implications for self-paced training, Scientific journal, May 15, 2018 ,
+- The physiological and perceptual demands of running on a curved non-motorised treadmill: Implications for self-paced training, Scientific journal ,

-- Comparing Calorie Expenditure and Rating of Perceived Exertion between the Curve and a Motorized Treadmill, Masters thesis, Jan 01, 2014 ,
+- Comparing Calorie Expenditure and Rating of Perceived Exertion between the Curve and a Motorized Treadmill, Masters thesis ,